-- the analysis of data including entry profiles, baseline assessment, Early Years Foundation Stage Profile and Benchmarking - classroom-based assessment and monitoring arrangements.
-(Cycle of planning, action and review.) - following up parental concerns - tracking individual children's progress over time, - liaison with feeder nurseries on transfer - information from previous schools - information from other services - maintaining whole-class provision maps for all vulnerable learners which clearly identify pupils receiving additional SEND support from the school's budget or in receipt of High Needs funding.
-These provision maps are updated termly through meetings between the teachers and SENDCO. - undertaking, when necessary, a more in depth individual assessment this may include a range of commercially available assessments, carefully chosen to deliver appropriate, useful information on a pupil's needs.
+- the analysis of data including entry profiles, Foundation Stage Profile scores, "A Language in Common" assessment, reading ages, other whole-school pupil progress data - classroom-based assessment and monitoring arrangements.
+(Cycle of planning, action and review.) - following up parental concerns - tracking individual children's progress over time, - liaison with feeder nurseries on transfer - information from previous schools - information from other services - maintaining a provision map for all vulnerable learners but which clearly identifies pupils receiving additional SEND Support from the school's devolved budget or in receipt of High Needs funding.
+This provision map is updated termly through meetings between the teachers and SENDCO. - Undertaking, when necessary, a more in depth individual assessment this may include a range of commercially available assessments, carefully chosen to deliver appropriate, useful information on a pupil's needs.
 It may include a bilingual assessment where English is not the first language. - Involving an external agency where it is suspected that a special educational need is significant.